 The Middlesbrough Meteorite hit the earth in 1881.
-It is about 4,500 million years old and was formed at the same time as the earth and the solar system.
+It is about 4,500 billion years old and was formed at the same time as the earth and the solar system.

 Please note: The Yorkshire Museum is home to an extensive and varied collection of items and artefacts.
 Whilst we make every effort to display a broad spectrum of our collections it is not always possible for all our collections to be on display at once.
 Please check the latest exhibitions to find out what collections are currently on display or contact us on 01904 687687.